stroucki/venti-streamchunk/README.md

 FUSE filesystem.
 However, metadata such as permissions are not available to a degree that would permit a full restoration of state.

-vbackup
-reads raw filesystem data and can recreate an equivalent filesystem on restore, or expose it via NFS.
-However, it only supports a limited selection of filesystems.
-XFS and ext4 are not supported, for example.
+vbackup reads raw filesystem data and can recreate an equivalent filesystem on restore, or expose it via NFS.
+However, it only supports a limited selection of filesystems. xfs and ext4 are not supported, for example.

-The venti tools all presuppose that data is sent in full fixed block increments, but internally venti stores variable blocks if a block ends with a series of NULs.
+The venti tools all presuppose that data is sent in full fixed block increments, but internally venti stores, by default, blocks stripped of any trailing NULs.
 Venti calls this "zero truncation".

-It is possible to send individual blocks to venti, of variable sizes up to a maximum of 57 KB.
+It is possible to send individual blocks to venti, of variable sizes up to a maximum of 57 KB (due to odd internal formatting to try to save a few bytes).

-venti is based on fixed size blocking, so adding a byte to the beginning of a file will essentially fail to exploit any similarity between the two versions.
+The venti tools are based on using fixed size blocking, so adding a byte to the beginning of a file will essentially fail to exploit any similarity between the two versions.
+Similarly, any third party archive tools are unlikely to produce output that meets the requirements to obtain optimal space efficiency.

-## CloudFS
+## Introduction of CloudFS

-CloudFS is a teaching tool used to demonstrate the utility of caching, content-addressable storage, compression and variable length segmentation in filesystems.
+CloudFS is a teaching tool used in the graduate storage systems class (18-746) to demonstrate the utility of caching, content-addressable storage, compression and variable length segmentation in filesystems.

 In its full development, the CloudFS project is a FUSE filesystem that splits data into variable length chunks, compresses them, and will store